Authorize AI-driven state transitions before they bind the enterprise.

 AI Output Risk Scan

-Analyze 10–25 representative prompts, responses, or logs to identify risk, uncertainty, overconfidence, inconsistency, review burden, autonomy readiness, and training-signal candidates, with larger batch scans available as a scoped expansion.
+Analyze 10–25 representative prompts, responses, or logs to identify risk, uncertainty, overconfidence, inconsistency, review burden, autonomy readiness, and training-signal candidates, with larger scans available through Batch DAP / Controlled Corridor Mode.

 For AI Vendors